-When I first started writing my novel, I had ‘writing fever’.
+When I started writing my first novel, I had ‘writing fever’.
 I didn’t have to try.
-The words just flowed.
-It was like I’d turned on a tap marked ‘creativity’, and the ideas were just pouring out of me.
+It was like I’d turned a tap marked ‘creativity’, and ideas came gushing forth.

 ‘This is easy’ I thought ‘I can’t believe I didn’t do this years ago!
 I’ll have this novel written in no time’.

 Ten days in, I had a bad day.
 I sat down at the desk, and there was no natural ‘flow’ of words from brain-to-fingertips-to-keyboard.
 I stayed at my desk, but it was as though a constrictor knot was strangling the life out of my writing.
 The more I tried to force words onto the page, the tighter the knot became.
 Eight hours later I hit my word count, but the writing was terrible.
 Uninspired, flat, lifeless.
 I was angry with myself, but mostly I was scared.
 I was full of fear that tomorrow would be another bad day.
 And there was no guarantee that it would be any better the day after.
 Or the day after that.

 Luckily, the next day was a good day, and I’d learned that sometimes writer’s block is a very temporary thing.
 But I never forgot it.
 It dawned on me that as a writer I had no control over whether or not I had a good day, or a bad day.
 That there was no ‘creative tap’ that I could just turn on at will, and it terrified me.
 In every other job I have done, I was in charge of whether or not I would go in and do a good day’s work.
 There were certain things I couldn’t control, but even if I was in a bad mood, or tired, or a little sick, or just feeling low, I could still go into work and do my job.
 One thing I always had control over was my productivity, and whether my work was of a decent quality.

 The realisation that writing didn’t work the same way shook me.